Ex-youth pastor attacked during sentencing on sex abuse plea

 MEDFORD, Ore.
-(AP) — A former youth pastor was attacked by an unknown man in the gallery in U.S. District Court in Medford during his sentencing hearing on a sex abuse charge.
+(AP) — A former youth pastor was attacked in federal court during his sentencing Wednesday on a sex abuse charge by an unknown man who lunged over the railing from the gallery.

-The Mail Tribune reports Wednesday that Donald Courtney Biggs was being sentenced on a charge of transporting a minor with intent to engage in criminal sexual activity for filming a 14-year-old exiting a shower on a church trip.
+Donald Courtney Biggs was being sentenced in U.S. District Court in Medford after admitting earlier this year to taking a 14-year-old girl on a church trip to Southern California with the intent to film her exiting the shower.
+Authorities previously said an investigation revealed he had hidden camera recordings involving dozens of victims.

+The Mail Tribune, which was covering the hearing, said police Lt.
+Justin Ivens told reporters outside the courthouse that Biggs was transported to a local hospital to be checked for injuries after being punched once in the face.

 Most Read Nation & World Stories